NolanCameron/31-Terminal-Card-Game/README.md

 This is a simple terminal version of the card game 31.

 Dependencies:
-    ncursesw
+- ncursesw

 To run simply download the git repo and in the same directory run the command "make".

 Current Issues:
-    Unicode playing cards may be unreadable depending on terminal font Menu is currently not formatting correctly
+- Unicode playing cards may be unreadable depending on terminal font and size
-    Game size does not adjust to fit terminal
+- Game size does not adjust to fit terminal